kamyargerami/atlassian-docker-compose/README.md

 - Install docker and docker-compose.
 - Clone this project
 - Copy `.env.example` to `.env`
-- Edit `.env` file as you need - you need to edit final url and port
+- Edit `.env` file as you need - you need to edit urls and port
 - Run docker-compose as below:

 ```